Saturday, September 23, 2023

 Some poor kid must have got his egret kite caught in the bushes.

-There was a healthy population of Green herons in the area.
+There was a healthy population of Green Herons in the area.
 This is one of four that I saw but most of them blended in too well with the surrounding for me to get a picture.

 This looks like a young oriole to me.
 I don't have time to look it up so I'll just go with that unless someone corrects me.